rad182/potential/github/workflow.md

 #### Example Workflow

-A typical workflow at Artsy using Git and Github to implement a feature and submit a Pull Request to a repository:
+A typical workflow at Artsy using Git and GitHub to implement a feature and submit a Pull Request to a repository:

 ````